 - Appraise underpinning policy and practice which ensures safe management and care of the acutely ill patient

-Pathophysiology of cardiac, respiratory, renal, neurological and gastrointestinal systems are reviewed.
+Pathophysiology of cardiac, respiratory, renal, neurological and hepatic systems are reviewed.

 Main focus surrounds assessment, clinical skills, decision making and treatment planning to prevent or manage deterioration and improve patient outcome through early intervention.